friends-of-freeswitch/switchio/docs/services.rst

 In this example all three of our *FreeSWITCH* servers load a `Proxier` :doc:`app <apps>` which simply bridges calls to the destination requested in the SIP Request-URI header.
-The `app_id='default'` kwarg is required to tell the internal even loop that this app should be used as the default (i.e. when no other app has consumed the event/session for processing).
+The `app_id='default'` kwarg is required to tell the internal event loop that this app should be used as the default (i.e. when no other app has consumed the event/session for processing).

 .. _flask-like: